-major-gc-counter is a primitive and compiles to a single load instruction on the SPARC.
-Its primary use to implement efficient hashtables that hash on object identity (make-eq-hashtable and make-eqv-hashtable).
+major-gc-counter is a primitive and compiles to a single load instruction on the x86 and ARM.

+Larceny uses gc-counter and major-gc-counter to implement efficient hashtables that hash on object identity by using an object's current address to compute its hash code.
+Hash tables that use this kind of hash function (notably make-eq-hashtable and make-eqv-hashtable) may have to rehash some of their keys after a garbage collection that relocates objects.